 The SR-LATCH

-is true when all active provider chests are empty.
+condition is true when all the active provider chests are empty.

-which will cut off signals to the requester
+) that cut off signals to the requester chests when FLUSH

 mode is active.

-The indexer circuit in the middle remains the same as the prior circuits.
+The indexer circuit in the middle remains the same as in the prior circuits.

-And finally upgraded my logistic stations to share the same trash stop with the trash trains:
+And finally, I upgraded my logistic stations to share the same trash stop with the trash trains:

 Included in the blueprint book below.

-Would love you hear your feedback, corrections, contributions & fixes!
+I’d love to hear your feedback, corrections, contributions, and fixes!

 For updates, star the repo or follow: